-(v) Apart from its contractual buying and selling obligations, the Commod Control would itself deal in the market or arrange with merchants so as to keep its stocks in motion where they might otherwise deteriorate, replacing old stock by new stock, without, however, modifying its total stock except as the result of its regular sales and purchases.
-It might be free to hold a modest proportion of its stocks in the shape of futures, appropriately related in price to spot transactions, and it should ease market difficulties by changing the position of its stocks.
+- (v) Apart from its contractual buying and selling obligations the Commod Control would itself deal in the market or arrange with merchants so as to keep its stocks in motion where they might otherwise deteriorate, replacing old stock by new stock, without, however, modifying its total stock except as the result of its contractual sales and purchases.
+It might be free to hold a modest proportion of its stocks in the shape of futures, appropriately related in price to spot transactions, and to ease market difficulties by changing the position of its stocks. - (vi) Some provision might be necessary to limit the Control's liability to be saddled with responsibility for holding stocks destined for domestic consumption in the country of origin.